sefinek24/sefin-cs2-config/README.md

-Sefinek CS:GO Config
+Sefinek CS2 Config
 --------------------

-My configuration for the game Counter-Strike: Global Offensive.
+My config for the game Counter-Strike 2.

 I am not the creator.
 The original version has only been modified by me.